Groom's Cakes at New Orleans Weddings

 Sometimes a groom's allegiances can be divided among his favorite college and pro teams.
 Of course, combination Saints and LSU cakes are a common sight.

-Or how about the New Orleans Saints, LSU, and the New York Yankees all one one cake!
+Or how about the New Orleans Saints, LSU, and the New York Yankees all on one mashup cake!

 Sometimes the sport represented is one that the groom himself actually participates in, such as this cake at Southern Oaks Plantation of a hockey rink, as the groom plays in this Baton Rouge league.